Experience

 Business Litigation

-A partnership dispute between members of an LLC, where Jeff’s client invested “sweat equity” and no money.
-Jeff filed a motion to appoint a General Receiver, pursuant to statute.
-At oral argument before the court, Jeff successfully convinced the court to appoint a General Receiver to take over and manage the dissolution of the LLC.
-Jeff was then able to negotiate a highly favorable settlement for his client, who took full control of the business.
+A partnership dispute between members of an LLC, where Admon Law Firm's client invested “sweat equity” and no money.
+Admon Law successfully moved the court to appoint a General Receiver to take over and manage the dissolution of the LLC.
+Admon Law Firm was then able to negotiate a highly favorable settlement for our client, who took full control of the business.

 Estate of Malcolm Burnett v.
 G. and B. Ahlgren